gcross/LogicGrowsOnTrees/USERS_GUIDE.md

 blocking, then an easy option is for you to use `requestQueueProgram` instead of your own loop, and then to have incoming communication be handled by sending the actions you want to run in response to the request queue.
-(The owner of the request queue can send any `SupervisorMonad` action to it, but the controller has to go through the `RequestQueueMonad`, which restricts the actions that they can run to a subset i.e. so that the controller can't do things like adding and removing workers.)
+(The owner of the request queue can send any `SupervisorMonad` action to it, but the controller has to go through the `RequestQueueMonad`, which restricts the actions that they can run to a subset so that the controller can't do things like adding and removing workers.)

 Your adapter also has responsibility for running the controller.
 You should do